 Sketchbooks can be a vital tool in any design process – whatever pupils are designing.
-Sketchbooks can encourage children to externalise their thoughts, which results in thinking and output which is deeper, broader and more creative.
-This resource introduces the concept of sketchbooks for designers to children.
+Sketchbooks encourage children to externalise their thoughts, which results in more ambitious and creative thinking.

 Many schools run into problems when encouraging children to “design”.